pyrkamarcin/CommonDataLayer/docs/architecture/data_router.md

 # Data Router

 ### Technical Description
 The data router (internally `DR` is also used) is responsible for taking in input data and routing it to the correct storage based on the data's schema and its associated topic.

 ### Communication
 The data router routes requests from RabbitMQ and Kafka to the correct storage solution based on the schema and data type.
-Topic and some of the basic configuration is obtained from Schema Registry.
+Topic and some basic configuration is obtained from Schema Registry.
 Data are routed and deposited onto configured queues.

 Interacts with:

 - Command Service (optional, either)
 - Message Queue (optional, either)
 - Schema Registry

 Ingest methods:

 - Kafka

 Internal communication methods:

 - Kafka (command-service)
 - gRPC (schema-registry)

 Below are the example data required by data router:

 ```
 # high level description
 {